talgball/lbr/README.md

     The initial example usage of the application is the automatic docking procedure.
 When the robot is in the room with the docking station, the autodock state table is executed to autonomously pilot the robot to the dock and verify that it is successfully being charged.
-With this abstracted, csv driven approach, the state machine could serve as a type of "muscle memory" for behaviours that are complex but not necessarily intelligent on their own.
-In the future, coupling this capability with an AI that could design new behaviors and present them to the state machine would mean that the robot could immediately "learn" new the behaviors dynamically without code changes.
+With this abstracted approach, the state machine could serve as a type of "muscle memory" for behaviours that are complex but not necessarily intelligent on their own.
+In the future, coupling this capability with an AI that could design new behaviors and present them to the state machine would mean that the robot could immediately "learn" the new behaviors dynamically without code changes.

-* __IoT__ - An adaptation and implementation of an Amazon AWS sample program to facilitate communications with an AWS IoT Core Thing Device Shadow.
+* __IoT__ - An adaptation and implementation of an Amazon AWS IoT sample program to facilitate communications with an AWS IoT Core Thing Device Shadow.
 Telemetry data is reported to the shadow, and desired states are retrieved from the shadow.
-Commanding the motors from the desired state information has not yet been tested, and note that the currrent configuration is reporting shadow updates every 5 seconds.
+Commanding the motors from the desired state information has not yet been tested, and note that the current configuration is reporting shadow updates every 5 seconds.
 Operating the motors would require shorter cycles.

-    This application was developed in mid 2020 and is an exciting new avenue for the project.
+    This application was developed in 2020 and is an exciting new avenue for the project.
 The project predated Amazon's IoT services, and integrating with them would simplify any eventual production deployment and generally accelerate access to cloud based capabilities.
 For example, creating Alexa skills to operate the robot would be a small incremental step from here.
 In many ways, IoT exemplifies the distributed  architectural concepts that the project was founded upon.

 ### Environment and Setup